-If you had visited this page a few years ago, you would have seen a vastly different description of the LifeLock’s offerings.
-That’s because in 2017, an antivirus company called Symantec bought LifeLock and merged it into NortonLifeLock.
+If you had visited this page four years ago, you would have seen a vastly different description of LifeLock’s offerings.
+That’s because in 2017, an antivirus company called Symantec bought LifeLock and merged it with Norton, creating what we know now as NortonLifeLock.
 With this merger came a host of additional features and tie-ins, which are great for the consumer, potentially, but make the whole buying process a bit muddier.
 On this page, we’ll discuss LifeLock’s current offerings, their price points, what you can expect from each plan, and generally how they compare to similar services.

 LifeLock’s Subscription Options

 Now, here’s where things get a bit tricky.
 Although LifeLock has merged with Norton, there are still LifeLock-only plans, namely, Standard, Advantage, and Ultimate Plus.
 Now, if you want to take advantage of the merger, there are Norton 360 plus LifeLock plans available, which bundle Norton 360 antivirus with LifeLock Select, Advantage, and Ultimate Plus.
 As far as we can tell, LifeLock Select is similar to Standard.
 The only difference is that Select provides monthly credit score reports from one credit bureau, whereas Standard only monitors credit scores and reports.